A practical guide for professionals ready to make the case for coach training, and the leaders who want to invest in it.

 Misconception Between Coaching and Consulting

 In an ideal workplace setting, all team members, not just managers with direct reports, would be trained in coaching, know how to coach and be coached.
-This shared skill set helps anyone who needs to communicate and collaborate to achieve trust and safety throughout the ranks to achieve a healthy balance that comes from a well-established coaching culture.
+This shared skillset helps anyone who needs to communicate and collaborate achieve trust and safety throughout the ranks to achieve the healthy balance that comes from a well-established coaching culture.

 But there still exists many misconceptions about coaching, and not many managers are aware of the difference between coaching, consulting, mentoring, and training in the workplace.